 If you're the host

-• Select the meeting, then click the folder link under the recording thumbnail.
+Select the meeting, then click Open to open the folder that holds the MP4 file.

-• Use services like Google Drive, Dropbox, or Vimeo.
+Use a service like Google Drive, Dropbox, or Vimeo.

-• Send the third-party link via email or Slack.
+Send the third-party link by email or Slack.
 Recipients can stream or download the recording directly.

 If you're a viewer

-Local recordings can’t be downloaded through a Zoom link.
-Ask the host to upload the file and share it from a third-party platform.
+Local recordings can't be downloaded through a Zoom link.
+Ask the host to upload the file and share it from a third-party service.

 Why this matters

-Local recordings give you control over your files, but sharing them manually is time-consuming.
-If you need to share or review recordings regularly, consider using a tool like Supernormal, which automatically records and stores meetings online, no manual uploading required.
+Local recordings give you control over your files, but downloading, uploading, and sharing them manually is time-consuming.
+If you mostly need what was said and the follow-ups, consider a tool like Supernormal, which captures your meetings without a bot and turns them into ready-to-send deliverables, so there's no video file to download, upload, or share.

 Troubleshooting common download issues